abhihyder/converter/readme.md

-## PDF to Image Converter
+## About Converter

-PDF to Image Converter is a PHP package that allows you to convert PDF files to images.
+This is a Laravel package that allows you to convert PDF files to images.
 The package uses Imagick PHP extension and GhostScript to convert PDF files to images.

 ## Requirements